Slavery in the United States: American slavery as "a positive good"

-American Slavery as a Cornerstone of World Economics
+American slavery as a cornerstone of world economics

-Many American Southerners justified the institution of slavery as a fundamental part of the world's economic system.
-Central to this belief was the King Cotton ideology — the idea that global industrial economies, particularly in Britain and France, were heavily dependent on the South's cotton exports, which were only affordable due to enslaved labor.
-As a result, Southern leaders like Senator John A. Winston asserted in 1857 that "the suspension of involuntary servitude for a single year only, would cause convulsions in all the governments of the civilised world, the disastrous results of which, it would be beyond human ken to foresee."
+Many American Southerners justified slavery as a fundamental part of the world's economic system.
+Central to this belief was the King Cotton ideology—the idea that global industrial economies, particularly in Britain and France, heavily depended on the South's cotton exports, which were affordable only due to enslaved labor.
+Alabama Governor John A. Winston said, "the suspension of involuntary servitude for a single year only, would cause convulsions in all the governments of the civilised world, the disastrous results of which, it would be beyond human ken to foresee."

 Southerners often pointed to the economic disruptions faced by Britain, France, and Denmark following emancipation as proof of slavery's importance.
 Some even believed these nations might reverse abolition due to market pressures.
-The British repeal of protectionist tariffs against slave-grown sugar in 1846, alongside Europe's broader turn toward free trade in the 1850s, was interpreted by many Southerners as tacit recognition that slave-based commodities remained essential to the global economy.
+Many Southerners interpreted the British repeal of protectionist tariffs against slave-grown sugar in 1846, alongside Europe's broader turn toward free trade in the 1850s, as tacit recognition that slave-based commodities remained essential to the global economy.

-Southern Attempts to Expand Slavery
+Southern attempts to expand slavery

-Throughout the 19th century, many white Southern Americans sought to expand the institution of slavery into new territories.
+Throughout the 19th century, many white Southern Americans sought to expand slavery into new territories.
 The most successful example was Texas.
 Anglo-American settlers in Texas declared independence from Mexico in March 1836 and defeated the Mexican army at the Battle of San Jacinto.
-One of the primary motivations for independence was to preserve slavery, which had been abolished by the Mexican government.
+One of the primary motivations for independence was to preserve slavery, which the Mexican government had abolished.
 After a decade of political debate in the United States, Texas was annexed in 1845.

-However, most attempts to expand slavery ultimately failed.
-Efforts to extend slavery into territories acquired during the Mexican Cession met resistance, culminating in the Compromise of 1850.
+But most attempts to expand slavery failed.
+Efforts to extend it into territories acquired during the Mexican Cession met resistance, culminating in the Compromise of 1850.
 Several high-profile expansionist initiatives, such as the Ostend Manifesto (a plan to annex Cuba as a slave state) and Narciso López's filibustering expeditions to Cuba, were unsuccessful.
 There were also ambitions to expand slavery into Mexico, Nicaragua (see Walker Affair and Filibuster War), and other parts of Latin America within the proposed "Golden Circle".